tsdiokno/abl/content/tl/docs/nt/roma/roma-8.md

 [^30]: And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.

-## Ang Tagumpay ng Naniniwala
+## Ang Tagumpay ng Nagtitiwala
 [#](# "The Believer’s Triumph")

-[^31] Anong pa ang masasabi natin?
-Kung para saatin ang Diyos, sino ang makaka-kontra sa atin?
+[^31] Anong pa ang masasabi natin tungkol sa mga bagay na ito?
+Kung para saatin ang Diyos, sino ang sasalungat sa atin?

 [^31]: What then are we to say about these things?
 If God is for us, who is against us?

-[^32] Hindi niya nga pinagkait ang kaniyang sariling Anak pero inialay niya siya para sa ating lahat.
-Paanong ipagkakait niya rin saatin ang lahat?
+[^32] Hindi niya nga ipinagkait ang kaniyang sariling Anak pero siya ay inalay niya para sa ating lahat.
+Paano niya maipagkakait saatin ang lahat?

 [^32]: He did not even spare his own Son but offered him up for us all.
 How will he not also with him grant us everything?